wardoflores/Discord-API/README.md

 # Python-Discord-bot

-First API application for Python, might add more features later.
+First API application for Python, adding more features over time.

 # Usage

-Add your Token in the Parameter of this code;
-`client.run('')`
+make a `secret.py` file in the root directory and add your `TOKEN` variable assigned to `client.run('')` with your API key as it's parameter.
 # Tips

-load the Cog 'stream' for no predownloading of song.
+Load the Cog `stream` for no predownloading of song.

 # Future Features